sadjordan/Skylight/README.md

 - Display queue
 - Play specific song
 - Added a search function fo queries for playlists or songs do not have to be exact
--
+- Playlists

 In-progress features:
+- Song Downloader:
+    - Search function for songs on YouTube
+        - Search via terminal
+        - Immediate return of result
+            - OPTIONAL: Return results other than the top
+        - Confirmation of download
+    - API or function to download
-- Playlists
+    - Add to playlists
-    - Folder switch (100%)
-    - Master folder (Kindof?
-Is maintaining a list of ALL songs really necessary?)
-    - Error handling (Done)

 Future features:
 - Weighted skips